morganthrapp/Pylons-lang/README.md

 1. Create a list with `({values})`.
 Any operation done on a list is done matrix wise.
 Ex. `1(234)-s == [6]`.
 1. Quit without printing the stack with `@`
 1. Push the top of the stack to a list with `h`.
 Ex, `:A()A1h == [List(1)]`
+1. Get the first `stack[-1]` digits of pi.
+If the stack is empty, returns the first 100.